emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/accounts/smartcontract.md

 ---

-## Developing Contracts in Axion
+## Developing Contracts in Fermi
-Developers can choose between using [Javascript](../../../4.tools/js-sdk.md) or [Rust](../../../4.tools/js-sdk.md) to write smart contracts in Axion.
+Developers can choose between using [Javascript](../../../4.tools/js-sdk.md) or [Rust](../../../4.tools/js-sdk.md) to write smart contracts in Fermi.

-Indistinctly from the language chosen, the Axion SDK will help you to compile the contract into WebAssembly, from which point it can be deployed and executed on the Axion platform.
+Indistinctly from the language chosen, the Fermi SDK will help you to compile the contract into WebAssembly, from which point it can be deployed and executed on the Fermi platform.

 :::tip
-See how simple it is to build a contract in Axion with our [**Quickstart Guide**](../../../2.develop/quickstart.md).
+See how simple it is to build a contract in Fermi with our [**Quickstart Guide**](../../../2.develop/quickstart.md).
 You will spin-up your first dApp in a matter of seconds.
 :::

 ---

-## Advantages of Axion Contracts
+## Advantages of Fermi Contracts

 ### 1. Simple to Build
 Thanks to our unique [Javascript SDK](../../../4.tools/js-sdk.md) and our [vast documentation](../../../2.develop/welcome.md).